-Advanced Learner Programs in grades 3-5 is designed to engage all students in the learning and application of concepts and skills at greater depth and complexity.
-Advanced Learner Programs are designed to provide all students with increased opportunities for advanced instruction.
-In addition, they assure that students identified through the AACPS Gifted and Talented Identification Process receive daily instruction in curriculum designed specifically for highly advanced learners.
+Advanced Learner Programs in grades 3-5 are designed to engage all students in the learning and application of concepts and skills at greater depth and complexity.
+Advanced Learner Programs are also designed to provide all students with increased opportunities for advanced instruction.
+In addition, students identified through the AACPS Gifted and Talented Identification Process receive daily instruction in curriculum designed specifically for highly advanced learners.

 All students in grades 3-5 will participate in one or more of the following:

-Hands-On Equations: This is a unique program that provides students with the foundational beginning of algebra in the 3rd, 4th, and 5th grades.
+This is a unique program that provides students with the foundational beginning of algebra in the 3rd, 4th, and 5th grades.
 Hands-On Equations performs the essential function of demystifying algebraic notation through its unique visual representation of equations using pawns and numbered cubes.
-Students are expected to complete levels I-III of Hands-On Equations between grades three and five.
+Students are expected to complete levels I-II of Hands-On Equations between grades three - five.

-Crosswalk: Is a curricular alignment designed to link advanced learning opportunities to the grade level reading curriculum in which students participate in hands-on real-world experiences as they research engaging topics.
+Crosswalk is designed to provide advanced learning opportunities in which students participate in hands-on real-world experiences as they research engaging topics.

-William and Mary: This program emphasizes literature, higher-level questioning, persuasive writing, oral communication, and language study.
-A strong emphasis is placed on developing an understanding of the concept of change with increased depth and complexity.
+William and Mary emphasizes quality literature, higher-level questioning, persuasive writing, oral communication, and language study with a strong emphasis placed on developing an understanding of the concept of change with increased depth and complexity.

 Students identified as Gifted and Talented or Advanced in mathematics will participate in the ALPs Math Curriculum in Grades 3-5.
 These students receive "compacted" instruction of on-grade level mathematics.
 Compacting is followed by the full implementation of M3: Mentoring Mathematical Minds (commonly known as M-Cubed)